Fentanyl Detox & Treatment

-Fentanyl is a synthetic opiate drug, manufactured in a lab, instead of being derived from a natural source, such as a herb or a plant.
+Fentanyl is a synthetic opioid drug, manufactured in a lab, instead of being derived from a natural source, such as a herb or a plant.
+(1)

-It’s commonly used in combination with other pain-killing drugs, in the treatment of cancer, and serious illnesses.
+Fentanyl is commonly used in combination with other opioid drugs, in the treatment of cancer, and other serious illnesses.

 Usually, only anaesthesiologists are allowed to inject this drug in specific amounts, in certain parts of the body.

 Sadly, illegal Fentanyl use is increasing rapidly, due to its very high potency in comparison to other opiates, and comparatively cheap production costs.

 Fentanyl addiction can lead to fentanyl overdose.
 Fentanyl overdose deaths are increasing, especially in the United States.